MindscapeHQ/raygun4reactnative/README.md

 ### CrashReportPayload

-This object is only accessible within the [BeforeSendHandler](#beforesendhandler) function.
+The `CrashReportPayload` is only accessible within the [BeforeSendHandler](#beforesendhandler) function.
 This reference should aid in designing an intermediate function.
 It acts as a container for basic information about some environment where a crash occurred.
 This may give you some insight to the error.